Insulin Types and Their Use

 Insulin types are broadly classified on the speed with which they take effect and how long they last.
 Each type is used in a specific circumstance, and to understand which one to use, it is necessary to understand the necessity of insulin.

-Insulin is a hormone produced inside beta cells that are situated in the Islets of Langerhans in the pancreas.
-When you consume food, there is a rise in blood sugar, which triggers a release of insulin.
 The beta cells actually produce a molecule known as proinsulin, this has two constituents: C-peptide and insulin.
 C-peptide volume tells us how much insulin a person is producing.
 This is very important in deciding treatment and prescribing insulin dose.

 Sometimes the pancreas does not produce any—or very little—insulin, this condition is called Type 1 Diabetes.
 In such cases, the patient needs externally administered insulin shots to be able to use glucose consumed in meals.